rod-trent/QuantumTides/README.md

 My fiction novel, Quantum Tides, is in the initial stages of writing and will be available in paperback and Kindle/eBook in March 2025.
 Amazon's Kindle Unlimited members will be able to read it for free.

-Available now for pre-order from Amazon: _coming_
+Available now for pre-order from Amazon: https://amzn.to/3Zupk6O

 A free sample first chapter is now available! https://github.com/rod-trent/QuantumTides/blob/main/Free_Chapter/QT_Chapter_1.pdf